-Tastes of Idaho is proud to offer the widest and largest selection of "made in Idaho" huckleberry goodies, gourmet and specialty foods, and huck theme personal care and gift items.
+Tastes of Idaho is proud to offer the widest and largest selection of "made in Idaho" huckleberry goodies, gourmet and specialty foods, and huckleberry theme personal care and gift items.

 Most food products are made with real wild huckleberries, but some use natural or artificial huckleberry flavorings, when a "real huckleberry" ingredient is not available or suitable for a particular goodie.

 Huckleberries come from the genus Vaccinium, and are closely related to blueberries and cranberries.
 While membranaceum is by far the most common huckleberry species found in Idaho (and Montana), a handful of other species may creep over from the Cascade Mountains.
 They all taste about the same.

 The terms bilberry (what they are called in the dietary supplement industry) and whortleberry are synonymous with the term huckleberry.